-Customs officials in China are working to prevent the export of fake face masks for public sale.
+Customs officials in China have provided guidelines to prevent the export of fake face masks for public sale.
 (Google offers an English translation of the linked document).
 If your masks do not meet theses standards, be cautious of using them.

 What to look for in non-medical KN95 masks, according to Chinese regulators?

-CE (the European Union standard) and KN95 can be printed on the mask, as long as the corresponding technical standard is non-medical; CE is: EN149-2001 + A1: 2009.
+CE (the European Union standard) and KN95 can appear on the mask.
+It must show the corresponding technical standard for non-medical masks.
+For the CE it is: EN149-2001 + A1: 2009.
 KN95 non-medical technical standards are: GB2626-2006